angular/angular/aio/content/guide/form-validation.md

 After some time passes, the observable chain completes and the asynchronous validation is done.
 The `pending` flag is set to `false`, and the form validity is updated.

+### Adding async validators to reactive forms

+In reactive forms, add an async validator by passing the function directly to the `FormControl`.

+<code-example path="form-validation/src/app/reactive/hero-form-reactive.component.2.ts" region="async-validator"></code-example>

+### Adding async validators to template-driven forms

+To use an async validator in template-driven forms, register it with the `NG_ASYNC_VALIDATORS` provider.

+<code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator-directive"></code-example>

+Then, as with synchronous validators, add the directive's selector to an input to activate it.

+<code-example path="form-validation/src/app/template/hero-form-template.component.html" region="alterEgo-input" header="template/hero-form-template.component.html (unique-alter-ego-input)"></code-example>

 ### Optimizing performance of async validators